LinArcX/e4_spec/README.md

 - You want to plan for your next project?
 It takes 12 days?
 No problem.
 Just reserve some hours of each day(Sequential or non-sequential) for 12 days.
 - In the beginning of each day(or a night before), you define your expectations(Daily schedule)
   - expectations can have **Priorities**.
+  - expectations can have reminders.
+  - expectations can have estimated duration or fixed start-end time.
+  - by forcing yourself to specify your expectations daily, you always have this chance to review yourself and your progress, so you can improve your methods.
 - Before the end of day(or throughout each expectation), you should should write which experiences did you get from that expectation.(outcomes)
   - These are become your knowledge center.
 You can write them as single notes, as diagrams.
 You can use techniqutes like MindMapping or Zettelkasten to store your experiences.
   - Experiences are treasures that you can use in your future days.